archivesspace/tech-docs/administration/upgrading.md

 original version, it's a good idea to review the distribution version to see if there are any new configuration settings of interest.

-Upgrade notes will generally draw attention to any configuration settings you need to set explicitly, but you never know when you'll discover a new, exciting feature!
+Release notes will generally draw attention to any configuration settings you need to set explicitly, but you never know when you'll discover a new, exciting feature!
 Documentation might also refer to uncommenting configuration options that won't be in your file if you